-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Reference benchmarks are

+indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
 This question is not applicable for the Fund.

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
-How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-- How does the designated index differ from a relevant broad market index?
+- How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+This question is not applicable for the Fund. - How does the designated index differ from a relevant broad market index?
 This question is not applicable for the Fund. - Where can the methodology used for the calculation of the designated index be found?